caronc/nzb-subliminal/README.md

                         options are: 'ImpairedOnly', 'StandardOnly',
                         'BestScore', 'StandardFirst', 'ImpairedFirst'.
 The
                         default value is: BestScore
-  -U USERNAME, --addic7ed-username=USERNAME
-                        You must specify a Addic7ed username if you wish to use them as one of your chosen providers.
-  -P PASSWORD, --addic7ed-password=PASSWORD
-                        You must specify a Addic7ed password if you wish to use them as one of your chosen providers.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.